-Cite this article: First Author., & Second Author (20XX), Title of Paper.
+Cite this article: First Author., & Second Author (20XX).
+Title of Paper.
 Lentera Pustaka: Jurnal Kajian Ilmu Perpustakaan, Informasi dan Kearsipan, XX(X), XX-XX. http://doi.org/10.14710/lenpust.vXiX.XXXX

 Given the literature review, new media theory, information needs theory, Chris Heuer's 4C framework, and Guha's approach to information needs classification, it is assumed that the information content presented by the Instagram account @bemhimaperpusinfo has two possible hypotheses, considering that the research results are not yet empirically known.
 The first hypothesis (H0) claims that the information material of the Instagram account @bemhimaperpusinfo has no major effect on the satisfaction of its followers' information demands.
-Whether those demands are daily, up-to-date, thorough, or intended at catching up on lost information needs.
-Conversely, the alternative hypothesis (H1) claims that the information of the satisfaction of its followers' information demands.
+Whether those demands are daily, up-to-date, thorough, or intended at catching up on lost information, the information communicated via the account does not much help to fulfill the users' information needs.
+Conversely, the alternative hypothesis (H1) claims that the information material of the account has a major impact on the satisfaction of its followers' information demands.
 Managed by student groups, the material can deliver pertinent, interesting information that fits user demands classified in Guha's method and is backed by the interactivity of new media provided by Instagram.
 The study's major goal is to test these two hypotheses in order to have an objective and quantifiable knowledge of how well social media fits student academic communication.